 If an album released in a different language is nominated, it cannot be nominated again if released in English.
 Change of language still constitutes the same material and therefore it would be considered to be previously released and not eligible.
 The same rule applies to removing a vocal track or adding a vocal track to previously released material.

-The sales portion will be calculated by averaging total net physical units shipped (CD/Vinyl/DVD) combined with scanned sales, which includes digital sales.
+The sales portion will be calculated by combining physical scanned sales, which includes digital sales with digital only sales.

 The total of all scanned track sales during the eligibility period will be generated.
 All songs that comprise the album and all remixes or alternate versions of those songs are eligible for inclusion in the digital tracks computation.